-Jeanne Elaine Woodward Memorial Scholarship
+Jeanne Elaine Woodward Memorial Scholarship Given to a student who exhibits financial need.

-Melvin J. and Suzannah Wright Memorial Fund
+Melvin J. and Suzannah Wright Memorial Fund Given to a student who exhibits financial need.

-Bruce Young Memorial Scholarship

-Given to a student with high ethical standards who exhibits financial need.
+Bruce Young Memorial Scholarship Given to a student with high ethical standards who exhibits financial need.